1) My story begins the year after the Flood,

 To prevent them from regaining their possessions.

-Here was an opportunity to return government to sanity
+Here was a chance to return government to sanity

 And be loosed from sinister oppressions.